dschreib42/AsyncStateMachine/README.md

 ## Building

-AsyncStateMachine runs on .NET and .NetCore platforms targeting .NET Standard 2.0 and .NET Standard2.1.
-Visual Studio 2022 or later is required to build the solution, because .NET 6.0 is the default.
+AsyncStateMachine runs on .NET NetCore platforms targeting .NET 6.0 or 7.0.
+Visual Studio 2022 or later is required to build the solution, because .NET 7.0 is the default.

 ## Project Goals